jmp/python-practices/README.md

 # Python Practices

-A collection of books, articles, videos, repos and other resources related good practices in Python, including hexagonal architecture, domain-driven design, etc.
+This is a collection of books, articles, videos, repos and other resources related good practices in Python, including hexagonal architecture, domain-driven design, etc..
+Some of them may not be specific to Python, but all of them should be applicable to Python development.

 # Domain-Driven Design